 Dr. Ye Li's research interests are in judgment and decision making and behavioral economics, with a particular interest in the role of time in decision making.
-His recent work also explores how Al is changing how humans make decisions.
+His recent work also explores how AI is changing how humans make decisions.
 His work has been published in Proceedings of the National Academy of Sciences, Psychological Science, Journal of Marketing Research, Journal of Retailing, Current Opinion in Behavioral Sciences, and more.

-Marah Salloum

-Marah Salloum is a fourth year Psychology major at the University of California, Riverside in the Honors Program.
+Marah Salloum Marah Salloum is a fourth year psychology major at the University of California, Riverside in the Honors Program.
 Her research focuses on anxiety effects with college student postgrad decision making.
-After graduation, she will continue her work as a Registered Behavior Technician and contribute to research with a non-profit organization, ultimately aiming to pursue a Clinical Psychology Ph.D.
+After graduation, she will continue her work as a Registered Behavior Technician and contribute to research with a nonprofit organization, ultimately aiming to pursue a Ph.D. in clinical psychology.